temporalio/documentation/docs/typescript/activities.md

 There are [four Activity Timeouts](https://docs.temporal.io/blog/activity-timeouts) you can set.
 When a Timeout happens, your activity will be retried according to your [`RetryPolicy`](https://docs.temporal.io/docs/content/what-is-a-retry-policy/).

-- `startToCloseTimeout`: Maximum time of a single Activity execution attempt.
-We recommend always setting this.
+- `startToCloseTimeout`: Maximum time of a single Activity execution attempt. **We recommend always setting this**.
 [More info](https://docs.temporal.io/docs/content/what-is-a-start-to-close-timeout/)
 - `scheduleToCloseTimeout`: Total time that a workflow is willing to wait for Activity to complete.
 [More info](https://docs.temporal.io/docs/content/what-is-a-schedule-to-close-timeout/)
 - `heartbeatTimeout`: A best practice to set for long-running activities.
 [More info](https://docs.temporal.io/docs/content/what-is-a-heartbeat-timeout/)
 - `scheduleToStartTimeout`: Not recommended; Only for task routing.
 [More info](https://docs.temporal.io/docs/content/what-is-a-schedule-to-start-timeout/)